KDE/documentation-docs-krita-org/reference_manual/preferences/color_management_settings.rst

     .. warning::

-        If you use Wayland-compatible compositor (Linux-only) and properly configured ICC profile for your display in the compositor itself, then don't use :term:`Perceptual` rendering intent and prefer :term:`Relative Colorimetric` instead.
-In :term:`Perceptual` mode, the compositor is allowed to change your colors in arbitrary ways, e.g. stretch sRGB space into something wider to make colors "look better" on wide gamut displays.
-So :term:`Perceptual` may be not suitable for color critical work.
+        If you use Wayland-compatible compositor (Linux-only) and properly configured ICC profile for your display in the compositor itself, then don't use :guilabel:`Perceptual` rendering intent and prefer :guilabel:`Relative Colorimetric` instead.
+In :guilabel:`Perceptual` mode, the compositor is allowed to change your colors in arbitrary ways, e.g. stretch sRGB space into something wider to make colors "look better" on wide gamut displays.
+So :guilabel:`Perceptual` may be not suitable for color critical work.

 .. _color_management_settings_softproofing: